University campus in Idaho

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Associate's Information Technology Degree Programs in Idaho
+Best Associate's Information Technology programs

-Key Distinction: BYU-Idaho's Information Technology program operates from the university's most energy-efficient building and integrates AI strategically throughout academics while maintaining gospel-centered ethics and human dignity.
+Why it stands out.
+BYU-Idaho's Information Technology program operates from the university's most energy-efficient building and integrates AI strategically throughout academics while maintaining gospel-centered ethics and human dignity.

-Hakia Insight: BYU-Idaho's decision to house IT in an energy-efficient building reflects a curriculum philosophy where sustainability isn't a elective—it's embedded in how students learn systems design, giving graduates a rare competitive edge in the growing ESG-focused tech roles across Mountain West employers.
+Hakia insight.
+BYU-Idaho's decision to house IT in an energy-efficient building reflects a curriculum philosophy where sustainability isn't a elective—it's embedded in how students learn systems design, giving graduates a rare competitive edge in the growing ESG-focused tech roles across Mountain West employers.

 At the associate's level, BYU-Idaho's information technology program distinguishes itself through a curriculum built on practical, hands-on learning rather than pure theory.
 Students engage in real-world projects from early semesters, working with actual industry clients and tackling problems that companies face today.
 The program emphasizes a balanced approach to IT fundamentals—networking, systems administration, database management, cybersecurity, and cloud infrastructure—while allowing students to specialize based on career interests.
 What sets this program apart is its integration of faith-based values with technical excellence; the institution's culture of service and integrity shapes how students approach problem-solving and professional responsibility.
 Faculty bring industry experience into the classroom, and the program maintains strong connections with regional tech employers in Utah and beyond.
 The university's location in Rexburg, Idaho, combined with its three-track academic calendar (allowing year-round enrollment and accelerated completion), appeals to students seeking flexibility without sacrificing rigor.
 Graduates consistently report that the program's emphasis on communication skills alongside technical competency prepared them well for team-based IT roles.
 The IT program also benefits from BYU-Idaho's broader institutional focus on applied learning, meaning capstone projects and internships are woven throughout rather than tacked on as afterthoughts.